Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 Now, at the fast food places, they don't really have time to let the pizza rise for days at a time.

-It arrives there, it rises quickly.
+It rises quickly.

-It never really ferments, it makes you feel bloated.
+It makes you feel bloated.

-It doesn't have the flavor, which is I think a big reason we dump on so many toppings because your dough has become like just a vehicle to put stuff on.
+It doesn't have the flavor, which is, I think, a big reason we dump on so many toppings because your dough has become like just a vehicle to put stuff on.

-Yeah, just to demonstrate this, we got some taste testers here.
+Just to demonstrate this, we got some taste testers here.

 Thank you for being here.